brainfunc/web-app/docs/alto/ChallengeLootMapping.md

 Because weapon usage is based on Dexterity and Balance and Muscle control.

 # Footnotes
-[1] A brain part of strength 1 is formed out of a single neuron of that particular type
+[1] A brain part of strength one is formed out of a single neuron of that particular type

 # Copyright
 - © 2018 The Brainfunc Team.